 Concrete trail under the Mopac Right of Way

 The Zilker Trailhead project at Zilker Park and the Barton Creek Greenbelt received permit approval in January 2022.
-The project is anticipated to begin construction late 2024 or early 2025.
+The project is currently out to bid and is anticipated to begin construction late 2024 or early 2025.

 Barton Creek Greenbelt Trail